ismagarcia/me/index.md

 </p>

 <p class="dark_paragraph">
-Between 2016-2017 I worked in <a href="https://www.arm.com/">Arm</a>'s Architecture and Technology Group, as member of the Intelligent Machines Future System Design team, working with <a href="https://uk.linkedin.com/in/paulshughes">Paul Hughes</a> analysing and prototyping computer vision and ML subsystems for ADAS.
+Between 2016-2017 I worked with <a href="https://uk.linkedin.com/in/paulshughes">Paul Hughes</a> in <a href="https://www.arm.com/">Arm</a>'s Architecture and Technology
+Group, as member of the Intelligent Machines Future System Design team, analysing and prototyping computer vision and ML subsystems for ADAS.
 </p>

 <p class="dark_paragraph">